Selecting the Best Cable Materials for Extreme Temperatures

-As we all know, harsh environments can put added stress on devices and the cable connectivity solution.
-Below are some additional factors to think about when designing for extreme temperatures, which will impact design choices.
+Harsh environments can add stress to devices and the cable connectivity.
+Below are additional factors to consideration when designing cables for extreme temperatures.

 - Will the cable be used in a static application or will it be moving?
 Cold temperatures can decrease the flexibility of a cable and make it very brittle.
 If flexibility is important, consider a TPE (thermoplastic elastomer) or a TPU (urethane) as both jacket materials are rugged and perform well in low temperatures.

 - If instead, the cable would be in a static environment, a good question to ask is whether the cable will be supported/contained or free to move in the wind?
 If the cable is able to move, brittle point is important because the jacket could crack if the cable could come into contact with other objects at sub-zero temperatures.
 If that is a possibility, be sure to check the cold bend radius of the material being selected.

 - Will the temperature stay relatively constant or will it fluctuate from cold to warm to hot and back to cold?
 If so, what is the fluctuating cycle time?

 - Keep the termination to the connector in mind.
 If exposed to liquid, consider an over-mold to help protect the connection points while being flexed and help protect them from liquid exposure.
 A water-tight connector may be needed to prevent water ingress.

 - Will the cable assembly be installed and frequently handled in freezing temperatures?
 If so, select a connector that features a high mating cycle count.
 This will ensure that the connector housing or internal pins do not crack and break when being connected and disconnected.